 Adam Malysz performs a ski jump in Innsbruck, Germany in 2010.

-Adam Malysz performs a ski jump in Innsbruck, Germany in 2010
+Adam Małysz performs a ski jump in Innsbruck, Germany in 2010

 © Mirja Geh/Red Bull Content Pool

-Adam Malysz is a Polish jumper best known for his unique jumping style, which involves a quick and explosive takeoff followed by a streamlined and compact position in flight.
-He is also skilled at adjusting his body position to maintain stability and control during his flights.
+Adam Małysz is a Polish jumper best known for his unique jumping style, which involves a quick and explosive take-off followed by a streamlined and compact position in flight.
+He's also skilled at adjusting his body position to maintain stability and control during his flights.
 While he never took home a Winter Olympic gold medal, he was awarded three silvers across the 2002 and 2010 competitions.
-He also boasts the record for the most ski jumps ever landed over 200 metres, an astonishing 106 successful attempts!
+He also boasts the record for the most ski jumps ever landed over 200m, an astonishing 106 successful attempts!

-The world of ski jumping has been graced with some incredible talents over the years, but these top five greatest ski jumpers on our list have taken the sport to the next level in terms of style and distance.
-Each has left an indelible mark on the sport, and some, like Kobayashi, continue to do so.
+The world of ski jumping has been graced with some incredible talents over the years, but those on our list have made their mark on the sport in terms of style and distance, or have the promise to do so.

 Part of this story